 Client: Colorado Division of Insurance

 DOI had a communications challenge: how to cut through the hyperbole, confusion and misinformation that accompanied the implementation of the Affordable Care Act.
 With so many messages coming at people from so many directions, DOI wanted to provide Coloradans with a reliable, trustworthy information about health insurance.

-In 2013, DOI engaged Pushkin PR to create a statewide campaign to educate consumers about their health insurance rights and options.
+DOI engaged Pushkin PR to create a statewide campaign to educate consumers about their health insurance rights and options.
 The goal was to help consumers make better healthcare decisions and be better prepared to use their new health plan.

 One of the major challenges was how to reach many different audiences, including the insured, the uninsured, business owners, and the Latino population.
 In addition, we had to cover the entire state with a limited budget, and deadlines and key messages were constantly changing as states received new direction from Washington.

 We began by developing a strategic communications plan focused on several important milestones: the rate review process and the approval of hundreds of new ACA compliant health plans and premiums; the launch of Connect for Health Colorado, the state’s new health insurance exchange; the open enrollment period for plans; and the final deadline to sign up for insurance.

 Working collaboratively with the client, our plan included two primary strategies, earned media and paid media.

 We secured positive media placements that included our key messages in every media market in Colorado, including TV and print stories, radio interviews, and guest editorials.